sam0x17/macro_magic/README.md

 you via simple attribute macros you can apply to your proc macros to imbue them with the power of importing the tokens for external items based on their path.

+## Attribute Example

-For example, you could write an attribute macro to "inject" the fields of one struct into another as follows:
+You could write an attribute macro to "inject" the fields of one struct into another as follows:

 ```rust